 Before Stonewall, police regularly raided gay bars, where customers submitted willingly to arrest.
-A few acts of resistance pre-dated and paved the way for Stonewall, such as the 1967 demonstration at the Black Cat Tavern in Los Angeles.
+A couple of dozen acts of resistance pre-dated and paved the way for Stonewall, such as the 1967 demonstration at the Black Cat Tavern in Los Angeles.

 Drag queens started spontaneous kick lines facing the police with clubs and helmets.
 That dramatic moment is captured in the painting “It was Beautiful” by Douglas Blanchard.
 The drag queens met violence with defiant humor by singing,

 We wear our dungarees

 That night 13 people were arrested and some hospitalized.
 The streets were mostly cleared by 4 a.m., but a major confrontation with police happened again the next night, and protests continued on a smaller scale for a week.

 A month later the Gay Liberation Front was formed, one of many LGBT rights organizations sparked by the saints of Stonewall.
 LGBT religious groups are indebted to the saints of Stonewall for our very existence.